andreaskuster/black-parrot-branch-predictor/README.md

 ### Tournament

-The gselect branch predictor is a dynamic branch predictor and uses the lowest `bht_indx_width_p - bp_n_hist` bits of the address, concatenated with `bp_n_hist`latest branch history bits as the hash function.
+The tournament branch predictor is a dynamic branch predictor and uses a hybrid approach.
+One branch predictor uses the branch address only as a hash function, while the second one uses the branch history shift register only.
+In order to choose which of both predictions we should use, there is an additional saturating counter, the selector, which gives trust to either of them, depending on the correctness of their previous predictions.

 ![](./testbench_bp_tournament/bp_tournament.png)

-__Accuracy__: The gselect branch predictor is a tradeoff between full spreading of the information (gshare) and only using the branch address (bimodal).
-We therefore expect the result of this predictor to be somewhere between the two others.
-In theory, in these of a workload that fits very well the combination of history bits and address bits selected for this implementation, it could also outperform the others.
+__Accuracy__: While this branch prediction uses two branch predictors internally, it mostly gets the best result out of both words.
+We therefore expect this one to perform reasonably close to the maximum value of both internal branch predictors.

-__Predictions per Cycle__: The critical path is most likely from the branch history shift register through the concatenation to the lookup/update of the saturating counter, which should be reasonable fast for small branch history table sizes.
+__Predictions per Cycle / Critical Path__: TODO

-__Area__: Since the computational part of the module is rather small, we expect the area to grow almost linear with the size of the branch history table plus the size of the branch history.
+__Area__: Since the computational part of the module is rather small, we expect the area to grow almost linear with the size of the branch history tables plus the size of the branch history.

-__Power__: Since the computational part of the module is rather small, we expect the power to scale almost linear with the size of the branch history table plus the size of the branch history.
+__Power__: Since the computational part of the module is rather small, we expect the power to scale almost linear with the size of the branch history tables plus the size of the branch history.

 More detailed evaluations and the integration into black-parrot can be found: